marinatea/marinatea/README.md

 ## About Me
 😍 Passionate Front-end/Full-stack Developer | Continuous Learner

-👨🏻‍💻 I have dedicated over 1656 hours (yes, I counted! 😁) to mastering technologies such as HTML, CSS, SCSS, JavaScript, TypeScript, React, Bootstrap, SQL, PostgreSQL, Node.js, Express.js, Next.js... and I am eager to further develop my skills.
+👨🏻‍💻 I have dedicated over 1656 hours (yes, I counted! 😁) to mastering technologies such as HTML, CSS, SCSS, JavaScript, TypeScript, React, Next, Bootstrap, PostgreSQL... and I am eager to further develop my skills.

-💻 Open to roles: Front-end Developer, Full-stack Developer, React Developer, Back-end Developer
+💻 Open to roles: Front-end Developer, React Developer

 ## Feel free to check out some of my PROJECTS: